ynput/ayon-documentation/website/docs/admin_settings.md

 ### AYON defaults
 When you first open settings, all of the values and categories will be marked with either light **grey labels** or a **grey vertical bar** on the left edge of the expandable category.

-The grey colouring signifies the value has been left at ayon Default.
+The grey colouring signifies the value has been left at AYON Default.
 If the default changes in future AYON versions, these values will be reflect the change after you deploy the new version.

 ### Studio defaults